-Before completion of coursework, students should register for ENVR 991 each semester that they are doing research.
-Research credits should be a reflection of the research effort of the student.
+Until completion of coursework, students should register for ENVR 991 each semester that they are doing research.
+Research credits should reflect the research effort of the student.
 Students can register for 1-9 credits of ENVR 991 per semester.

-Prior to completing the comprehensive written exam, research hours typically account for a significant number of credit hours each semester.
+Research hours typically account for a significant number of credit hours each semester.
 Typically, a full-time student will carry a total semester load of approximately 16 credits.
 Please note, 16 credits is the maximum number of credit hours a graduate student can register for during a semester, without an exception to policy (i.e., tuition increases above 16 credits).
-Keeping in mind these guidelines, students should speak with their faculty advisor to determine the appropriate number of credits of ENVR 991 for which to register.
+Keeping in mind these guidelines, students should speak with their faculty mentor to determine the appropriate number of credits of ENVR 991 for which to register.